LaunchAcademy/node-group-project-final/node-group-project.md

 - Create a database table in your `schema.sql` for `pet_types` with the following fields
   - id (primary key)
-  - type
+  - name
   - img_url
-  - description (optional)
+  - description (optional string)
 - From your command line run `yarn run db:import` to load your schema
 - Add `insert` statements to your `Seeder.js` file to populate the `pet_types` table
-  - From your command line run `yarn run db:seed`
+  - From your command line run `yarn run db:seed` to run your Seeder
-- Navigating to `/` should redirect to `/pets`
+- Navigating to `/` should redirect to `/pet-types`
-- When I visit `/pets`, I should see a listing of the different types of animals up for adoption and a description if available
+- When I visit `/pet-types`, I should see a listing of the different types of animals up for adoption and a description if available
-- There should also be a picture for each type of animal.
+- There should also be a picture for each type of animal displayed using the `img_url` from the database

 ### Pets of a Given Type